mayer79/ml_lecture/README.md

 All examples are self-contained.

-Each chapter will take us about two hours and includes exercises.
+Each chapter will take us about two hours and is accompanied by exercises.

 You can preview the html outputs of the R lecture by clicking on these links: